perfsonar/perfsonar-workshop/README.md

 Dependencies
 ------------

-The perfsonar-testpoint and perfsonar-toolkit roles as well as the bootstrap role from Robert De Bock are dependencies to this setup.
-Git submodules are provided to make for an easy starting point.
+The perfsonar-testpoint and perfsonar-toolkit roles as well as the bootstrap role are the main dependencies to this setup.
+Git submodules are used to make for an easy starting point.
 This means you have 2 different ways to use this setup:

   - use the git submodules, by running `git submodule init; git submodule update` after cloning this repo
-  - use Ansible Galaxy (when the perfsonar roles will be published there…)
+  - use Ansible Galaxy (when the perfsonar roles will be published there… which is not yet the case)

 License
 -------